 The primary management action proposed under this GSP is Reduction in Groundwater Production from the LPVB.
 FCGMA has had the authority to monitor and regulate groundwater production in the LPVB since 1983.
-The FCGMA Board has established extraction allocations for each extraction facility and has used its authority to reduce groundwater production from the LPVB in the past, and will continue to exert its authority over control groundwater production as a GSA for the LPVB.
+The FCGMA Board has established extraction allocations for each extraction facility and has used its authority to reduce groundwater production from the LPVB in the past, and will continue to control groundwater production as a GSA for the LPVB.

 In the WLPMA, the estimated long-term rate of groundwater production that will prevent chronic declines in groundwater levels, loss of storage, and subsidence due to groundwater withdrawal and will also allow the prevention of seawater intrusion in the Oxnard Subbasin is approximately 12,500 AFY, with an estimated uncertainty of approximately $\pm 1,200$ AFY.
 The difference between the estimated sustainable yield and the average 2015-2017 production rate is 1,500 AFY.
-In the ELPMA, the sustainable yield is estimated to be between 17,800 AFY $\pm 2,300$ AFY $15,700 \pm 1,250$ AFY and 18,700 ±1,500 AFY, depending on which projects are ultimately implemented in the management area.
+In the ELPMA, the sustainable yield is estimated to be 17,800 AFY $\pm 2,300$ AFY.
 The average 2015-2017 groundwater production rate was approximately 20,500 AFY.
 In the Epworth Gravels Management Area, the sustainable yield is estimated to be approximately 1,300 AFY.
 The average 2015-2017 groundwater production rate was approximately 1,500 AFY.